-Any Joint Lead Manager who is not registered as a broker-dealer with the United States Securities and Exchange Commission (the SEC) will not engage in any transaction related to the Certificates in the United States except as permitted by the Exchange Act.
-Dubai Islamic Bank PJSC, ICBC International Securities Limited and Noor Bank PJSC are not brokerdealers registered with the SEC and therefore may not make sales of any securities in the United States or to U.S. persons except in compliance with applicable U.S. laws and regulations.
-To the extent that any of Dubai Islamic Bank PJSC, ICBC International Securities Limited and Noor Bank PJSC intends to effect any sales of the Certificates in the United States, such Joint Lead Managers will do so only through one or more U.S. registered brokerdealers or otherwise as permitted by applicable U.S. law.
+Any Joint Lead Manager who is not registered as a broker-dealer with the United States Securities and Exchange Commission (the SEC) will not engage in any transaction related to the Notes in the United States except as permitted by the Exchange Act.
+ICBC International Securities Limited is not a broker-dealer registered with the SEC and therefore may not make sales of any securities in the United States or to U.S. persons except in compliance with applicable U.S. laws and regulations.
+To the extent that ICBC International Securities Limited intends to effect any sales of the Notes in the United States, it will do so only through one or more U.S. registered broker-dealers or otherwise as permitted by applicable U.S. law.